aluedtke7/piradio/README.md

 - lcdDelay: sometimes the LCD will not be correctly initialized and the display shows funny characters.
 In this case increase this value.
 Only needed for the LCD.
 - noise: some stations transmit very long title names with the remix name in round brackets.
-If you enable this option these strings will be removed and the title will mostly fit on the display without scrolling.
+If you enable this option these strings will be removed and the title will most probably fit on the display without scrolling.
 - oled: set this option to use the OLED display.
-- scrollSpeed: the scrolling is set by default to speed of 500ms.
+- scrollSpeed: the scrolling is set by default to a speed of 500ms.
 If this speed is too fast or too slow for you, please set a different value here.
-Mostly needed for the LCD.
-- scrollStation: if you want the station name also to scroll in case of long names, please enable this option.
+- scrollStation: if you want the station name to scroll in case of long names, please enable this option.

 Various options set: